-Managing diabetes can be even hard when you are dealing with an earthquake, major storm, loss of electricity, or possible evacuation from your home.
+Managing diabetes can be even harder when you are dealing with an earthquake, major storm, loss of electricity, or possible evacuation from your home.

 Building a “diabetes kit” now can save a lot of worry and time when a disaster strikes.

-Your diabetes kit should be stored in an easy-to-carry waterproof bag or container to hold the documents, information, and supplies that you will want to have with you.
+Your diabetes kit should be stored in an easy-to-carry, waterproof bag or container, to hold documents, information, and supplies you will want to have with you.